From personal growth to making work fun: Here’s what you need to do to keep your employees engaged

 Employees have to be constantly upskilled in order to be involved.
 Once they gain new knowledge and see the progress they achieve, they stay motivated.
 Let your colleagues attend industry conferences and professional meetups.
 While sharing the same space, it’s possible to meet influencers or industry experts they admire, make a new connection, find the next mentor or even sit next to your potential customer.

 While working from 9 to 5 and being focused on everyday tasks that should be completed, it’s sometimes hard to keep in mind the mission of the company and the common ultimate goal.
 Which is why company leaders have to reinforce the vision and motivate the team to contribute to that vision.
 It’s a roadmap that leads to success.

 One of the methods to measure employee engagement is to conduct exit interviews with the employees that are leaving your company.
 However, it’s much more effective to talk to your workers while they are still with you and it’s then possible to impact employee retention.
 Find out what makes the employee keep working with you and what factors may make them leave.
 Try to prevent the disaster before it’s too late.

 7. Improve the workspace environment

 Nowadays, the job market is very competitive and employees have lots of opportunities.
 Employees no longer want to stay at the same company for their whole life, they would rather choose the companies that resonate with their values.
-To attract new employees and retain existing ones, companies should create an engaging work environment.
+To attract new employees and retain existing ones, companies should create an engaging work environment and psychologically safe.
 Often, employees feel disengagement when they are sick and tired of a boring office.
 Therefore, try to create a unique and comfortable space around them.